-Do you have issues in connecting to Gmail SMTP Server?
+Do you have issues in connecting to Gmail SMTP Server though using the proper Gmail SMTP Settings?
 The first step to address this issue is to ensure SSL is active or enabled for SMTP in your mail client.
 Then, make sure that allow authentication is enabled for the SMTP server in your mail client.
 If you find that both “SSL” and “allow authentication” are enabled for the SMTP server, you may proceed to test Gmail SMTP Server connection by maiking Telnet pings as explained below.

 How to test Gmail SMTP Server connection?